USEPA/standardizedinventories/README.md

 Descriptions of the fields can be found [here](FlowByFacilityFormat.md)

 ## Use of the repository output
 The standard format files without any filtering are available in the output directory in csv format (can be opened in Excel).
 These can be downloaded and used without knowledge of Python.
+Within github, to get all files, select 'Clone or download', and you can download all files in the repository as a .zip.
+To download an individual file, browse and click on the .csv file of interest, then click download.
+If the file is displayed in your browser you can use your browser's > File > Save as commands to save it, but make sure you use a .csv extension with no other extension added.

 ## Installation of python module
 Use of Python permits further customization the output.